istio/istio.io/content/en/docs/setup/platform-setup/kubesphere/index.md

 ## Prerequisites

-A new Linux machine, supports virtual machine or bare metal, the minimum requirements are listed:
+A Linux machine that is either a virtual machine or bare metal.
+This machine requires at a minimum:

-- Hardware
+- Hardware:

     - CPU: at least 2 Cores
     - Memory: at least 4 `GB`

-- Operating Systems
+- Operating Systems:

     - CentOS 7.4 ~ 7.7 (`64-bit`)
     - Ubuntu 16.04/18.04 LTS (`64-bit`)